Do Your Students Need to Know How to:

 2. Information Creation is a Process - Students will learn to evaluate source types (e.g., by the publication type/source or the author's credentials) and determine which sources are appropriate for academic writing and research.

 3. Information Has Value - The instruction librarian will encourage students to think about the monetary and scholarly value of information, with an eye toward publication practices and access.
 Students will learn the basics of copyright law as it relates to accessing information from the library and the internet.
-Additionally, library instruction at all levels will reinforce the high ethical standards of academic conduct expected at Limestone College.
+Additionally, library instruction at all levels will reinforce the high ethical standards of academic conduct expected at Limestone University.

 4. Research as Inquiry - Library instruction, especially in upper-level courses, will aid students in developing search queries and strategies for their research projects or other coursework.
 Research and library instruction at Limestone is usually practical (i.e., oriented toward an assignment).
 However, time spent in the library for information literacy instruction encourages good information seeking habits for the benefit of lifelong learning.